Safety-Enhanced Autonomous Driving Using Interpretable Sensor Fusion Transformer: Experiments

 \subsection{Comparison to the state of the art}

 Table~\ref{tab:leaderboard sota} compares our method with top 10 state-of-the-art methods on the CARLA leaderboard~\cite{leaderboard}.
 TCP is an anonymous submission without reference.
 LAV~\cite{chen2022learning} trains the driving agent with the dataset collected from all the vehicles that it observes.
 Transfuser~\cite{prakash2021multi, chitta2022transfuser} is an imitation learning method where the agent uses transformer to fuse information from the front camera image and LiDAR information.
 The entries "Latent Transfuser" and "Transfuser+" are variants of Transfuser.
-GRIAD~\cite{chekroun2021gri} proposes General Reinforced Imitation which combines benefits from exploration and expert data.
+GRIAD~\cite{chekroun2021gri} proposes to combine benefits from both exploration and expert data.
 Rails~\cite{chen2021learning} uses a tabular dynamic-programming evaluation to compute action-values.
 IARL~\cite{toromanoff2020end} is a method based on a model-free reinforcement-learning.
 NEAT~\cite{chitta2021neat} proposes neural attention fields which enables the reasoning for end-to-end imitation learning.

 Our InterFuser ranks first on the leaderboard, with the highest driving score 76.18, the second highest route completion 88.23, and the second highest infraction score 0.84.
 We also compared our method with other methods on the Town05 benchmark and CARLA 42 Routes benchmark.
-As shown in Table~\ref{appendix: sota town05} and Table~\ref{appendix: sota 42 routes} of the appendix, our method beats other methods.
+As shown in Table~\ref{appendix: sota town05} and Table~\ref{appendix: sota 42 routes} of the appendix, our method also beats other methods on these two benchmarks.